MiloBub/Drukarnia-CPP/README.md

 # Drukarnia-CPP
 University first year project.
-A desktop app for printing company with menu in terminal.
+A polish language desktop app for printing company with menu in terminal.